Mobile app

 Team Hunt event is an in-person event hosted by NYU entrepreneurship, aiming to help students connect and find potential partners and teams.
 Usually the event is hosted 2 times per semester.
 Despite the offline form, which excludes tons of students, the structure of the event might also post problems.
 Since it is a free networking event, it might be hard for students to find someone who happen to have the same interests.
 Another problem is that it is not a high-frequency event where you can always turn to get to know people.

-Solution 1.3: Neither Orbit Website and Airtable fully meets students' needs.
-Orbit functions more as a job and internship platform, while Airtable is better suited for students looking to join existing startup teams rather than explore or build new ideas collaboratively.
+1. School-designed website: Orbit functions more as a job and internship platform, while Airtable is better suited for students looking to join existing startup teams rather than explore or build new ideas collaboratively.

 💬 A slack channel is formed by school to help students.
 But, the lack of user background details and trust-building features limits engagement, leading to low platform activity.
 In Slack channel, there is a specifically-created sub-channel— “team-finder”, where students can share information and ask for potential collaborations.
 This channel serves as a basic platform for students to share the information and get connected.
 However, there are several concerns about the effectiveness of it.